CSharpTeoMan911/Proximity_Alert/README.md

 # Raspberry Pi4 (Ubuntu Server with Proximity Alert) 🛠️🔍
 ## Overview
-This project leverages a Raspberry Pi 4 microserver running Ubuntu Server 24.04 LTS, with a proximity alert service designed to detect objects within a specified radius, within the app's configuration.
+This project leverages a Raspberry Pi 4 microserver running Ubuntu Server 24.04 LTS, with a proximity alert service designed to detect objects within a specified radius, that is set within the app's configuration.
+The app is coming pre-configured with a radius of 50cm.
 It utilizes advanced features like ultrasonic sensors and C# to create a robust, real-time monitoring system.

 # Key Features
 * Proximity Detection: Uses ultrasonic sensors for real-time object distance detection.